 CUTwC is open to members of the University of Cambridge and other higher and further educational establishments (such as Anglia Ruskin) in Cambridge (the one in the UK — interested members of Harvard, MIT etc. should contact NATwA).
 Membership includes current and former undergraduates, graduate students and lecturers.

 Anyone interested in learning about the game, about how a child's game could occupy the minds of graduates and lecturers, about what might drive someone to be involved in tiddlywinks, or in how to get a World Rating is welcome to attend and be shown the ropes.

-Membership fees can be paid to the Treasurer at any meeting, and will afford you the right to vote (or not vote, as you prefer) for members of the Committee at the AGM, allows you a discount at the Club Dinner, may gain you a term card, and will stop people pestering you to join.
+Membership fees can be paid to the Treasurer at any meeting (or by bank transfer on request).
+Being a paid-up member will afford you, for the academic year, the right to vote (or vote to abstain, or not vote at all, as you prefer) for members of the Committee and rule changes at the AGM, allows you a discount at the Club Dinner, may gain you a term card, and will stop people pestering you to join.

-See the site home page for the venue, which tends to change by event and sometimes term.
+See the site home page for the meeting venue, which tends to change by event and sometimes term.